JulianRotti/dienstplan-app/readme.md

 2. "Arbeitstage"

 The column Mitarbeiter contains the workers to be allocated.
 The column day_n determines whether the respective worker will be working on day_n ("Ja") or not ("Nein").
 It is assumed that each worker has the capacity to perform exactly one process in one day.

+The names of the workers must match those in worksheet "Qualifikationen".
+The names of the days can be freely chosen.
+Pay attention to capitalization of Ja/Nein.

 | Nr. | Mitarbeiter | day1     | day2     | day3     | ... |
 | --- | ----------- | -------- | -------- | -------- | --- |